aospapp/aosp/external/ImageMagick/README.txt

       * ImageMagick on the iPhone: convert, edit, or compose images on your iPhone or iPad.

-  Examples of ImageMagick Usage shows how to use ImageMagick from the command-line to accomplish any of these tasks and much more.
-Also, see Fred's ImageMagick Scripts: a plethora of command-line scripts that perform geometric transforms, blurs, sharpens, edging, noise removal, and color manipulations.
+  Examples of ImageMagick Usage * https://imagemagick.org/Usage/
+  shows how to use ImageMagick from the command-line to accomplish any of these tasks and much more.
+Also, see Fred's ImageMagick Scripts @ http://www.fmwconcepts.com/imagemagick/: a plethora of command-line scripts that perform geometric transforms, blurs, sharpens, edging, noise removal, and color manipulations.
 With Magick.NET, use ImageMagick without having to install ImageMagick on your server or desktop.

+News

+  Now that ImageMagick version 7 is released, we continue to maintain the legacy release of ImageMagick, version 6, at https://legacy.imagemagick.org.
+Learn how ImageMagick version 7 differs from previous versions with our porting guide.

+  ImageMagick best practices strongly encourages you to configure a security policy that suits your local environment.

+  As an analog to linear (RGB) and non-linear (sRGB) color colorspaces, as of ImageMagick 7.0.7-17, we introduce the LinearGray colorspace.
+Gray is non-linear grayscale and LinearGray is linear (e.g. -colorspace linear-gray).

+  Want more performance from ImageMagick?
+Try these options:

+    Add more memory to your system, see the pixel cache; Add more cores to your system, see threads of execution support; push large images to a solid-state drive, see large image support.

+  If these options are prohibitive, you can reduce the quality of the image results.
+The default build is Q16 HDRI.
+If you disable HDRI, you use half the memory and instead of predominately floating point operations, you use the typically more efficient integer operations.
+The tradeoff is reduced precision and you cannot process out of range pixel values (e.g. negative).
+If you build the Q8 non-HDRI version of ImageMagick, you again reduce the memory requirements in half-- and once again there is a tradeoff, even less precision and no out of range pixel values.
+For a Q8 non-HDRI build of ImageMagick, use these configure script options:
+  --with-quantum-depth=8 --disable-hdri.